pavelone/presentation-app/src/markdown/install.md

 ## Installation

-FHIRPlace and FHIRBase both are using a lot of third-party software like PostgreSQL, Java, Node.js, etc. Installing it by hand is an complex task which can take several working days to accomplish.
+FHIRPlace and FHIRBase both are using a lot of third-party software like PostgreSQL, Java, Node.js, etc. Installing it by hand is a complex task which can take several working days to accomplish.

-Fortunatelly, another approach is available nowadays.
-Instead of installing all required software manually, one can use virtualization technologies to run a "virtual machine" with alredy pre-configured operating system.
+Fortunately, another approach is available nowadays.
+Instead of installing all required software manually, one can use virtualization technologies to run a "virtual machine" with already pre-configured operating system.

 To quickly get FHIRPlace up and running we advice you to follow